Focaccia with Tomatoes (super easy!)

 Ingredients and substitutions

-All-purpose flour: unbleached all-purpose flour is perfect, but bread four works fine too.
+All-purpose flour: Unbleached is ideal, but bread flour works just as well.
 Make sure to measure the flour correctly (see notes in the recipe card).

-Yeast: I used instant yeast for this recipe, it’s convenient and you can stir it directly into the flour.
-But Active dry yeast works just fine, but you’ll need to activate it in warm water first (follow the manufacturer’s directions).
+Yeast: I used instant yeast for this recipe because it’s convenient and can be stirred directly into the flour.
+However, active dry yeast works just fine, but you’ll need to activate it in warm water first (follow the manufacturer’s directions).

-Salt: fine salt is for the dough and the brine.
+Salt: Salt is for the dough and the brine.

-Sea salt flakes: for sprinkling on top of the dough before baking, they add texture and flavor.
-If you don’t have flaky sea salt on hand, use a pinch of fine sea salt, that should be enough and doesn’t make the bread too salty (just don’t use 1/2 teaspoon in this case, it would be too much).
+Sea salt flakes: They are added on top of the dough before baking, adding texture and flavor.
+If you don’t have flaky sea salt on hand, use a pinch of fine sea salt.
+That should be enough to avoid making the bread too salty (just don’t use 1/2 teaspoon in this case; it would be too much).

-Extra virgin olive oil: it’s a must, it adds so much flavor and makes this tomato focaccia moist.
-The recipe uses olive oil in the dough plus extra for drizzling on top once the focaccia with tomatoes has baked.
+Extra-virgin olive oil: it’s a must, as it adds so much flavor and makes this tomato focaccia moist.
+The recipe uses olive oil in the dough, plus extra for drizzling on top once the focaccia with tomatoes has baked.

-Tomatoes: I use cherry tomatoes, I can spread them evenly and look pretty too.
+Tomatoes: I use cherry tomatoes, which spread evenly and look pretty, too.
 But if you have larger grape tomatoes, cut them into slices and arrange them over the surface of the dough.
 They work just fine.

-Oregano: dried oregano adds its mediterranean flavor and works great on this focaccia with tomatoes.
-Other dried herbs like Italian herb seasoning or rosemary are good too. if you use fresh herbs such as thyme, basil, parsley, oregano, check the notes in the recipe card.
+Oregano: Dried oregano adds its Mediterranean flavor and works great with tomatoes on this focaccia.
+Other dried herbs, such as Italian herb seasoning or rosemary, are also good options.
+If you use fresh herbs such as thyme, basil, parsley, or oregano, check the notes in the recipe card.

 Fancy a few add-ins?

-Tomato focaccia tastes delicious as it is, but you’re more than welcome to customize it, if you wish.
-Extras such as a handful of kalamata olives, anchovies, canned artichokes, sliced red onions or caramelized onions will pair so well with the fresh tomatoes.
+Tomato focaccia tastes delicious as it is, but you’re more than welcome to customize it if you wish.
+Extras like kalamata olives, anchovies, canned artichokes, sliced red onions, or caramelized onions will pair well with fresh tomatoes.

 How to serve focaccia with tomatoes?

-This scrumptious focaccia makes a great meal along with a fresh lettuce salad or a bean salad, but it’s also sensational cut into small bites and served along with more Italian appetizers such as arancini, sun dried tomato paste, marinated mozzarella or bruschetta!
+This scrumptious focaccia makes a great meal paired with a fresh lettuce salad or a bean salad, but it’s also sensational cut into small bites and served with Italian appetizers such as arancini, sun-dried tomato paste, marinated mozzarella, or bruschetta!

 How long does it keep?

-Tomato focaccia is best when it’s freshly made, but can be stored in an airtight container, at room temperature, for up to 1 day.
-And it’s freezable too!
-Just defrost at room temperature, reheat in the oven (at 350F/175C) for a few minutes, and enjoy it warmed and crisped.
+Tomato focaccia is best when freshly made, but it can be stored in an airtight container at room temperature for up to 1 day.
+And it’s freezeable, too!
+Simply defrost at room temperature, then reheat in the oven (at 350°F/175°C) for a few minutes, and enjoy it warm and crispy.

-If you love pizza and focaccia, I’m sure you’ll love this super easy pizza dough and these amazing collection of 17 veggie pizza recipes, 15 focaccia toppings or 25 YUMMY pizza toppings!
+If you love pizza and focaccia, I’m sure you’ll love this super easy pizza dough and this amazing collection of 17 veggie pizza recipes, 15 focaccia toppings or 25 YUMMY pizza toppings!

 Here are a few of my favorites: